nightmode/feri/README.md

 Make sure you have [Node](https://nodejs.org/en/) version 11.0.0 or greater.
 Depending on your operating system, you may also need to install python or other tools used by dependencies that need to be compiled.

-Install globally as a command line tool, accessible from anywhere.
+Install Feri globally as a command line tool, accessible from anywhere.

 ```
 npm install -g feri
 ```

-Install locally in your project's [node_modules](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) folder for API use and/or command line use from within your project folder only.
+Install Feri locally in your project's [node_modules](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) folder for API use and/or command line use from within your project only.

 ```
 npm install feri